Device catalog¶

 The workflow:

 - Give a device type module bay templates (Components → Module bays) — each bay names the slot and sets its position.
+Optionally pick a Default module on a bay template: a module of that type is pre-installed when the bay is stamped onto a new device, and seated into an empty matching bay when you sync from type on an existing device (see below).

 Module types have their own Faceplate tab — the same drag-and-drop